Mr-Hockatt/IMU-HandTrack-Controlled-Game/README.md

 ## How to use it and considerations
-Change the <b>COM port</b> your Arduino is connected to in <b>line 15 of the Game.py</b> file (by default is COM3).</br>
+<b>1. </b> Change the <b>COM port</b> your Arduino is connected to in <b>line 15 of the Game.py</b> file (by default is COM3).</br>
-Both signals (IMU and Handtracking) are unified in <b>lines 572 and 573 of the Game.py</b> file.
+<b>2. </b> Both signals (IMU and Handtracking) are unified in <b>lines 572 and 573 of the Game.py</b> file.
 The unification is basically adding up the two signals, assigning a weight for each one based on the confidence you have for each one (i.e. if you're in a space with very bad light conditions or movement, the handtrack won't perform nice, so it's better to give it a low weight).
-If you want to play the game just with an IMU, then assign 1 to its signal and 0 to the camera one and viceversa.
+If you want to play the game just with an IMU, then assign 1 to its signal and 0 to the camera one and viceversa if you just want handtrack.</br>
+<b>3. </b> The game also works by the use of keyboard if you want to test it.</br>
+<b>4.
+When RUNNING the game</b> Lay your hand still on a flat surface, as the Arduino will perfom a first calibration of the IMU and adjust offsets for each axis.
+Also wait for Python to perfom it's own calibration and offset finding (A message appears on the terminal, it will ask you to wait until the process is finished).
+After that you can proceed and enjoy the game.

 ![signals_unification](https://user-images.githubusercontent.com/53312754/120089356-fa43d200-c0be-11eb-8c0a-93c4d7120ad0.jpg)